The Time Variation in Risk Appetite and Uncertainty

 47 Pages Posted: 14 Nov 2017 Last revised: 11 Feb 2021

-We formulate a dynamic no-arbitrage asset pricing model for equities and corporate bonds, featuring time-varying risk aversion and economic uncertainty.
-The joint dynamics that we specify among asset-specific cash flows, macroeconomic fundamentals and risk aversion accommodate both heteroskedasticity and non-Gaussianity.
-As the main contribution, the model delivers measures of risk aversion and uncertainty at daily frequency.
-In addition, we find that variance risk premiums on equity are very informative about risk aversion, whereas credit spreads and corporate bond volatility are highly correlated with economic uncertainty.
-Our model-implied risk premiums outperform standard instruments for predicting excess returns on equity and corporate bonds.
-A financial proxy to economic uncertainty predicts output growth significantly and negatively.
+We formulate a dynamic no-arbitrage asset pricing model for equities and corporate bonds, featuring time variation in both risk aversion and economic uncertainty.
+The joint dynamics among cash flows, macroeconomic fundamentals and risk aversion accommodate both heteroskedasticity and non-Gaussianity.
+The model delivers measures of risk aversion and uncertainty at the daily frequency.
+We verify that equity variance risk premiums are very informative about risk aversion, whereas credit spreads and corporate bond volatility are highly correlated with economic uncertainty.
+Our model-implied risk premiums outperform standard instruments for predicting asset excess returns.
+Risk aversion is substantially correlated with consumer confidence measures, and in early 2020 reacted more strongly to new Covid cases than did an uncertainty proxy.

-Keywords: Risk aversion, Economic uncertainty, Dynamic asset pricing model, Asymmetric state variables, VIX, Variance risk premium.
+Keywords: Risk aversion, Economic uncertainty, Dynamic asset pricing model, VIX, Variance risk premium, Sentiment, Covid crisis.

 JEL Classification: C1, G10, G12, G13